Odell Beckham Jr. is taking Pedialyte from the baby aisle to the NFL

 “I learned about Pedialyte from my mom,” said Beckham Jr., in a statement.
 “And since then I’ve been turning to it not just when I am training or playing, but also when I’m traveling, whenever I need it—because it works.
 Now, I’m excited to tell my fans all about it.”

-Abbott Laboratories, the pharmaceutical company that makes Pedialyte, calls it a “natural progression,” with athletes like Beckham Jr. discovering its balance of fluids and electrolytes, to the point where adult usage now accounts for more than 50% of overall sales, with sports and fitness being the second most-popular reason people pick up Pedialyte.
-Abbott says more than 30 pro sports teams are already direct ordering from the brand.
+Abbott, the healthcare company that makes Pedialyte, calls it a “natural progression,” with athletes like Beckham Jr. discovering its balance of fluids and electrolytes, to the point where adult usage now accounts for more than 50% of overall sales, with sports and fitness being the second most-popular reason people pick up Pedialyte.
 “When you think about the strenuous demands on elite athletes—fluid and electrolyte loss due to sweat, heat, and even weekly travel to games—they need a fast, effective rehydration solution to keep them performing at their best,” says Chris Calamari, vice president and general manager of pediatric nutrition at Abbott.

 Pedialyte’s evolution all started with baby diarrhea.
 As any parent knows, dehydration in infants is bad, so you do what any responsible, possibly panicked adult would: You run to the pharmacy and buy a jug of Pedialyte.
 Your child will drink it and get all the nutrients and minerals they need to get better, and everyone will sleep well in a dehydration-free household.
 From there, the progression continues to one Sunday morning after some particularly enthusiastic Saturday night cocktails, and your head is hurting, your body aching, you open the fridge and notice that big jug of unfinished Pedialyte way at the back.
 So you give it a try.
 And it works!
 To the point where people have even created Pedialyte cocktail recipes.
 What’s good enough for an angelic infant also happens to be good enough for a raggedly hungover adult.